Theme for the Week - Pumpkins!

 Letter of the Week: M - for melon (we did P recently).
 Show your child a picture of both a capital M and a lower case m.
 Draw an M on paper, or use their finger to draw it in the sandbox or dirt.
 Use bath tub or refrigerator letters to show them this letter as well.

 Number of the Week: 5 - When you show your child anything say "5 pumpkins" and show them a picture of the number 5.
 Write the number 5 on paper.
 Show them 5 things at a time and count them - "one, two, three, ..." - so your child gets used to the pattern.

 Songs of the Week: Five Little Pumpkins - Here is a great song that helps teach emotions for each little pumpkin.
 Not the traditional "5 Little Pumpkins Sitting on a Gate"

-Snack of the Week: Pumpkin Faces - We like this one because it's a little bit healthier than some of the others we found.
-If you scroll down, you'll see other ideas for pumpkin-themed snacks too.
+Snack of the Week: Tangerine Pumpkins - We like this one because it's healthier than other snacks and it's SOO cute.
+If you scroll down, you'll see other ideas for pumpkin-themed healthy snacks too.

 Spanish Words of the Week: pumpkin - la calabaza, pie - el pastel, seed - la semilla

 Do-It-Myself Activity: Pick out a Pumpkin - It doesn't have to be the one to carve just yet but you can let your toddler pick out a tiny pumpkin-like gourd from the grocery store to do our craft with for this week.

 Craft of the Week: Decorate a Pumpkin - If you let your child pick out a tiny pumpkin or two, then you can help him or her decorate it at home with markers, glitter, stickers, etc. You don't have to carve a pumpkin to have fun!